Martin of Tours: Franco-Prussian War

 With the government's relocation to Tours during the Franco-Prussian War, 1870, numerous pilgrims traveled to St. Martin's tomb.
 The banner read "Heart of Jesus Save France" and on the reverse side Carmelite nuns of Tours embroidered "Saint Martin Protect France".
 As the French army was victorious in Patay, some attributed it to Martin's intercession.
 Popular hymns of the 1870s developed the theme of national protection under the cover of Martin's cloak, the "first flag of France."

 The Catholic right presented Martin as a masculine model of principled behavior, a brave fighter, a charitable man, and respectful of respected secular authority.

 St. Martin as a French Republican patron

-Archbishop René François Renou (Archbishop of Tours, 1896–1913) descirbed the cloak of St. Martin as the "first flag of France," not the French tricolor.
+Archbishop René François Renou (Archbishop of Tours, 1896–1913) described the cloak of St. Martin as the "first flag of France," not the French tricolor.
 St. Martin's popularity was renewed during the First World War.
 Anticlericalism declined, and priests served in the French forces as chaplains; of the "more than twenty-three thousand parish priests and more than nine thousand members of religious orders" who took part in the war, "3,101 were killed."
 In 1916, Assumptionists organized a national pilgrimage to Tours that attracted people from all over France.
 The devotion to St. Martin was amplified in the dioceses of France, where special prayers were offered to the patron saint.
 When the armistice was signed on Saint Martin's Day, 11 November 1918, many French people saw it as a sign of his intercession in the affairs of France.